• Skip to primary navigation

 Pesto pasta salad being served from a bowl with parmesan cheese on top

-What's in a four P salad?
 Pasta, pesto sauce, frozen peas and a sprinkle of parmesan cheese.
 That's it!
 The result is a zesty, aromatic pasta salad that is the perfect complement to burgers, grilled chicken, ribs, steaks or simply a potluck side dish.
+Serve with Cheeseburger Sliders made with Hawaiian Rolls for a wonderful flavor combination!

 4.99 from 97 votes